-Bolsheviks initially were obsesed with an idea to demolish the church.
-In 1933 it was even removed from the heritage register in order to start the demolition, but happily the mood of Soviet leaders soon changed and the value of the church was recognized.
+Bolsheviks initially were obsessed with an idea to demolish Saint Basil’s Cathedral.
+In 1933 it was even removed from the heritage register in order to start the demolition, but happily, the mood of Soviet leaders soon changed and the value of the church was recognized.
 Since then here several times were performed repair works.

-During the Soviet times the cathedral was seized from the Russian Orthodox community and was used as a branch of the State Historical Museum since 1928.
-It remains a property of Russian Federation up to this day.
-Since 1991 here was renewed church service.
+During the Soviet times, the cathedral was seized from the Russian Orthodox community and was used as a branch of the State Historical Museum since 1928.
+It remains the property of the Russian Federation up to this day.
+Since 1991 there was renewed church service.

-In 1957 – 1961 there took place a meticulous work to remove the oil layers, painted in the 18th century over the old frescoes.
-The multiple layers of frescoes pose a challenge to restorers – it is not always clear which one of these is the one to be exposed.
+In 1957 – 1961 there took place meticulous work to remove the oil layers, painted in the 18th century over the old frescoes.
+The multiple layers of frescoes pose a challenge to restorers – it is not always clear which one of these is the one to be exposed to.

-Nowadays the cathedral is one of symbols of world architecture, a very popular landmarks.
+Nowadays the cathedral is one of the symbols of world architecture, a very popular landmark.

 Style and influence

 There has been no similar building built before or after.
-The complexity and the amazing mix of details has no analogues in Russian architecture.
+The complexity and amazing mix of details have no analogs in Russian architecture.
 It has left a huge impact on the development of Russian national architecture.

-Some art historicians consider, that the planning of a such complex of closely located churches was inspired by the Quolsharif Mosque in Kazan.
+Some art historians consider, that the planning of such a complex of closely located churches was inspired by the Quolsharif Mosque in Kazan.
 This once beautiful structure was destroyed, when Russian troops invaded Kazan.
-It is also known that the same builders, who built St. Basil’s Cathedral, worked also in Kazan and could bring new influence from there.
+It is also known that the same builders, who built Saint Basil’s Cathedral, worked also in Kazan and could bring new influence from there.

 The building consists of a central church with eight side churches.

 Central church and four surrounding churches are octagonal in plan.
-The four diagonally placed churches are cuboid.
+The four diagonally placed churches are cuboids.

 The eight smaller churches are placed in a symmetrical circle, while the central church is offset to the west to accommodate its apse.
-Eight side churches have onion domes, while the central one has a low spire with smaller onion dome over it.
-In total here are 10 cupolas.
-Onion domes were added in the end of the 16th century.
+Eight side churches have onion domes, while the central one has a low spire with a smaller onion dome over it.
+In total there are 10 cupolas.
+Onion domes were added at the end of the 16th century.